 - The curious effect of CFR and SSRI's for anxiety and depression

 - The endocannabinoid system and CFR with anxiety

 - Does CBD help with CFR's effects on anxiety

 Let's get to it.

 CFR is a chemical deeply tied to stress response in the brain and nervous system.

-We have an entire system dedicated to respond to stress.
+We have an entire system dedicated to responding to stress.

-It's call the HPA axis (short for Hypothalamic - Pituitary - Adrenal).
+It's called the HPA axis (short for Hypothalamic - Pituitary - Adrenal).

 These are the three areas that generate stress response chemicals such as adrenaline, norepinephrine, and other glucocorticoids.

 CFR is a master regulator of these chemicals.